siddsabata/mase-phi-hpc/README.md

 - Check that SSM files have required columns: `id`, `gene`, `a`, `d`, `mu_r`, `mu_v`
 - Verify sufficient disk space for bootstrap samples and tree results
 - Review stage-specific logs for detailed error information

+## Future Improvements
+This pipeline works, but can be drastically improved.
+Here are among a few things that should be addressed:

+- Cleaner, more graceful error handling
+- Better code standard (fix with Ruff)
+- File management (repeated files that should be centralized)
+- Leaning out everything; utilized AI for a lot of this implementation to get a functional product, but LLMs have a tendency to ramble...
+- Many more... again, this pipeline *works*, but is not production ready